orbforge/orb-docs/docs/orb-app/orb-detail-view.md

 ### Content Download and Upload Speed Results

-- Content download and upload speed measurements are performed on a regular cadence
+- Content download and upload speed measurements are performed on a regular cadence.
-- These measurements are included in speed score and Orb Score, when available
+- These measurements are included in the speed score and Orb Score, when available.
-- Content speed measurements can be initiated at any time by the user
+- Content speed measurements can be initiated at any time by the user.

 ### Peak Download and Upload Speed Results

-- Peak download and upload speed measurements can be initiated at any time by the user
+- Peak download and upload speed measurements can be initiated at any time by the user.
-- These results are informational only and not included in your speed or Orb Score
+- These results are informational only and not included in your speed or Orb Score.

 ## Next Steps